cine-estrenos/estrenos-api/README.md

 # Estrenos API built with Fastify

-#
+## Enviroment variables

+- MOVIEDB_APIKEY=
+  You can get it from https://api.themoviedb.org

-# Tests
+## Tests

-# Pre-commit & pre-push
+## Pre-commit & pre-push

 We are currently using [Husky](https://github.com/typicode/husky) for our pre-commit & pre-push scripts.

 This tool should set 2 scripts:

 - pre-commit: This script runs right after you do a commit and it permits you to commit only if `npm run lint` passes
 - pre-push: This script runs right after you do a push and it permits you to push only if `npm run lint && npm run test` passes.

-These scripts can be bypassed if you use the ` --no-verify` argument, for example:
+These scripts can be bypassed if you use the `--no-verify` argument, for example:

 ```bash
 git add .